mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 it will be automatically started when device powers-up (must be named either "main.py" or "boot.py" for that), but can be stopped anytime via terminal in the same way as with "run" command above - connect and Ctrl-C or soft-reset into REPL_.

+`Quick TL;DR how-to-use version`_ section above has a more succinct version of these steps and required commands to do a basic setup of the whole thing, and can be used as a concrete example of how to do it or for later reference.

 ``main.py`` can also be compiled into an `.mpy module file`_ to take less storage space on the flash and start faster - see `Setup to auto-run efficiently